MGH Institute Scholarships

 - Master of Science in Speech-Language Pathology

-In addition, the Institute has received endowed gifts from donors to support ongoing student scholarships.
-Newly admitted students receive notice of these awards in their admissions letters.
+In addition, the Institute has received endowed gifts from donors to support ongoing student scholarships including:

-- The Charles and Ann Sanders Interprofessional Scholarship provides partial tuition to two students annually.
+- The Charles and Ann Sanders Interprofessional Scholarship provides partial tuition to two students annually to promote participation in regional, national, and international interprofessional learning experiences..
 The students will demonstrate an interest in pursuing interprofessional education and will participate in learning experiences outside the Institute.
+In 1977, Dr. Charles Sanders used his influence and prestige as general director of Massachusetts General Hospital to help create the MGH Institute.
+Along with his wife, Ann, and their daughter, Trustee Elizabeth “Trish” Joyce, the connection between the Institute and the Sanders family remains strong to this day.

 NOTE: Because students enrolling have already achieved a baccalaureate degree, our students are not eligible for certain grant programs, including